ART ushers in new default investment approach in new financial year

 The $260 billion fund previously unveiled a streamlined suite of choice investment options across superannuation and retirement products in March, which will now commence in the new financial year.

-At the time, ART chief of retirement, Kathy Vincent, explained the fund engaged with members, advisers, and employers in the designing of the suite.
+At the time, ART chief of retirement Kathy Vincent said the fund engaged with members, advisers, and employers in designing the suite.

 “When we asked our members what they wanted most in a new investment menu, they told us performance, fees, sustainable investing, and the ability to choose the right level of risk were top priority – all of which remained front of mind when we worked to streamline these choice investment options,” Vincent said.